frabrooks/constructive-hoare-logic/README.md

 # A Constructive Formalisation of Hoare Logic in Agda
-(My Master's Project at the University of Birimingham)
+(My Master's project at the University of Birimingham)

 A constructive formalisation of Hoare logic and an Agda library that is fit for the purpose of proving correct simple imperative-style